A Black Sheep in Aroostook County

 In 1897, Fred married Nettie Barker Lundy, a young widow who owned a farm on the Russell Road in Fort Fairfield, not far from the John Russell Jr. place where he supposedly grew up.
 Nettie’s first husband, Thomas Lundy, was fatally injured from an accident with an ax, but he lingered for two years before dying in 1895, leaving behind Nettie with three young daughters.
 Thomas’ mother was a Russell, and Fred and Thomas were cousins.

-Fred turned the mortgaged farm into a successful one, and Nettie gave birth to their only son, Orin, who was doted on by his three half-sisters and hidden by them in flour bins.
+Fred turned the mortgaged farm into a successful one, and Nettie gave birth to their only son, Orin, who was doted on by his three half-sisters.

 John Jr. died in 1916.
 His obituary stated that James was his only son.
-Was it that even then, John did not accept Fred as his son?
-Or did another member of John and Betsy’s family see to it that Fred’s name was not included?
+Was it that, even then, John did not accept Fred as his son?
+Or did another member of the family see to it that Fred’s name was not included?

 Does History Always Repeat?